Fiduciary Bonds (Probate Bonds) Explained

-A fiduciary bond is a type of court bond which is often required by probate courts.
-This bond often must be obtained by individuals who have been appointed to act on behalf of others, such as to take care of their property or finances.
-These bonds are often also called probate bonds.
+Fiduciary bonds are a type of court bond which are often required by probate courts.
+They are required of individuals who have been appointed to act on behalf of others, such as to take care of their property or finances.
+These bonds are often also called probate bonds and estate bonds.

 Questions about Probate Bonds

-Fiduciary bonds may be required of anyone who has been appointed to take care of someone’s property or estate, assets, finances, or even affairs.
+Fiduciary bonds may be required of anyone who has been appointed to take care of another person or entity's property or estate, assets, finances, or even affairs.
 Usually the recipients of a fiduciary’s services are minors, or disabled, deceased or incompetent persons.
 Heirs and beneficiaries also fall within this category.

-Fiduciary bonds might be required of guardians, administrators, executors, trustees, custodians, and others.
-These bonds are typically requested by probate courts appointing fiduciaries, rather than individuals.
+Probate, or estate, bonds might be required of guardians, administrators, executors, trustees, custodians, and others.
+These bonds are typically requested by probate courts appointing fiduciaries, rather than by individuals.

 Are there different types of fiduciary bonds?